mohamedhashim73/Flutter-Interview/README.md

 3- What is a difference between Authentication | Authorization ?

+4- Inherited Widget | Benifts ?

-4- What is Solid Principles | Benfits ?
+5- What is Solid Principles | Benfits ?

 5- Difference between Dependency Injection | Inversion ?